 Chief Executive Officer

 Neil Chase is the Chief Executive Officer of CalMatters.
 He was formerly Executive Editor at The Mercury News and the East Bay Times and has worked as a journalist at the San Francisco Examiner, Arizona Republic, CBS MarketWatch and The New York Times.
 More by Neil Chase

 Ben covers housing policy and previously covered California politics and elections.
 Prior to these roles at CalMatters, he was a contributing writer for CalMatters reporting on the state’s economy and budget.
 Based out of the San Francisco Bay Area, he has written for San Francisco magazine, California magazine, the San Francisco Chronicle, and Priceonomics.
 Ben also has a past life as an aspiring beancounter: He has worked as a summer associate at the Congressional Budget Office and has a Master’s in Public Policy from the University of California, Berkeley.
 More by Ben Christopher

-Marla Cone is a deputy editor at CalMatters who supervises coverage of health, science and the environment.
+Marla Cone is a deputy editor at CalMatters who supervises coverage of environmental issues.
 Previously she was a senior editor for Reveal from The Center for Investigative Reporting, where she led a new initiative investigating Trump administration science policies.
 Cone also was senior editor/environment at National Geographic, and was one of the editors of the magazine’s gender project that was a finalist for the 2017 Pulitzer Prize in explanatory reporting.
 She spent 18 years as the environmental reporter at the Los Angeles Times, where she pioneered the environmental health beat.
-She has won two national environmental reporting awards, and her book “Silent Snow: The Slow Poisoning of the Arctic” was a finalist for a National Academies Communications Award.
+She has won several national environmental reporting awards, and her book “Silent Snow: The Slow Poisoning of the Arctic” was a finalist for a National Academies Communications Award.
 She taught at the University of California, Berkeley’s Graduate School of Journalism, where she was the first Hewlett Foundation fellow for environmental journalism.

 Data and Interactives Editor